Submitty/submitty.github.io/_docs/developer/getting_started/commit_to_PR_from_fork.md

-1. First, from the PR on the Github website, find the name of the fork + branch name.
+1. First, from the PR on the Github website, find the name of the user + branch name.
 It should be formatted something like this:
     ```
     contributorusername:contributor_branch_name
     ```

+    Additionally, find the name of the fork on the fork's page on Github.
+    The `fork_name` may simply be `Submitty`, or the author may have chosen to another name.

 2. Next, make a local branch on your computer in your working repository with the proposed code changes.
-Here are the command lines (substitute the fork & branch name we found above):
+Here are the command lines (substitute the user, branch, and fork names we found above):

     If you **are not** using ssh keys on git:
     ```
     git checkout -b contributorusername-contributor_branch_name main
-    git pull https://github.com/contributorusername/Submitty.git contributor_branch_name
+    git pull https://github.com/contributorusername/fork_name.git contributor_branch_name
     ```

     If you **are** using ssh keys on git:
     ```
     git checkout -b contributorusername-contributor_branch_name main
-    git pull git@github.com:contributorusername/Submitty.git contributor_branch_name
+    git pull git@github.com:contributorusername/fork_name.git contributor_branch_name
     ```